Posts

 Maintain Your Car: Check battery, tire tread, and windshield wipers, keep your windows clear, put no-freeze fluid in the washer reservoir, and check your antifreeze.

-Have On Hand: flashlight, jumper cables, abrasive material (sand, kitty litter, even floor mats), shovel, snow brush and ice scraper, warning devices (like flares) and blankets.
-For long trips, add food and water, medication and cell phone.
+Have On Hand: flashlight, jumper cables, abrasive material (sand, kitty litter, even floor mats), shovel, snow brush and ice scraper, warning devices (like flares), and blankets.
+For long trips, add food and water, medication, and cell phone.

-Plan Your route: Allow plenty of time (check the weather and leave early if necessary), be familiar with the maps/ directions, and let others know your route and arrival time.
+Plan Your Route: Allow plenty of time (check the weather and leave early if necessary), be familiar with the maps/ directions, and let others know your route and arrival time.

 Practice cold weather driving when your area gets snow — but not on a main road.
 Until you’ve sharpened your winter weather driving skills and know how your vehicle handles in snowy conditions, it’s best to practice in an empty parking lot in full daylight.
 Note our emphasis on the word “empty.”

 Know what your brakes will do: stomp on antilock brakes, pump on non-antilock brakes.
-Stopping distances are longer on water-covered ice and ice.

 Don’t idle for a long time with the windows up or in an enclosed space.